browdues/learnGo/fundementals/README.md

 Reference Types - An interesting property of maps is that you can modify them without passing them as a pointer.
 This is because `map` is a reference ype, meaing it holds a reference to the undrelying data structure.
 The underlying structure is a `hash table` Maps being a reference is good b/c no matter how big they get there will only be one copy.

+## Errors
+- can be made into constants and passed around (see `maps`)
+- can be generated with a wrapper that implements the error interface

 # What I don't get

 `t.Helper()` designates the calling function a test helper.
 When pringting file and line info, that function will be skipped.
 Helper may be called simultaneously from multiple goroutines.